 Photo: The Local Italy

-The region may have been part of Italy for almost 100 years, having been ceded by Austria’s North Tyrol at the end of the First World War.
+The region may have been part of Italy for almost a century, having been ceded by Austria’s North Tyrol at the end of the First World War.
 But it still feels more Austrian than Italian.
-German is the main language spoken, and people seem a little awkward conversing in Italian.
+German is the main language spoken, and some people aren't comfortable conversing in Italian.

 Switch on the TV or radio, and German-language channels dominate, while the newspapers provided in hotels cater mostly for German-speaking guests.